 Approach to sharing

 The embargo period is usually two years as the data is exploited by an SME.
-The datasets released are usually limited in scope (1/10th of total data for example).
-The repository is at the IFCA data center freely accessible via web, but registration is needed (URL: doriiie.ifca.es).
+The datasets released are usually limited in scope (e.g. 1/10th of total data).
+The repository is located at the IFCA data centre and freely accessible via web [R5], but registration is needed.

 Archiving and preservation

 Copies are kept in WORM tapes, and in a separate server (400 km away) of the company.
 Main repository uses RAID technology and has not lost any data in the last 10 years.
-The data are automatically synchronized across the servers.
+The data are automatically synchronised across the servers.

 Disaster Mitigation Competence Centre